 Partner Housing shall ensure that Volunteers have suitable insurance cover appropriate to their participation in the activities of the Organisation; and Volunteers indemnify the Organisation against personal injury or loss associated with work for the Organisation.

-Risk Analysis
+Risk Assessment

 Partner Housing shall ensure that the risks associated with the Organisation’s activities are properly assessed by qualitative and quantitative methods, and that appropriate mitigation measures are implemented.
+Risk assessment shall be comprehensive in accordance with ACFID and DFAT requirements and appropriate due diligence practices.

 Risks to Health and Safety, Precautions and Emergency Procedures